AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 c.
 The University will consider what kind of evidence might be provided for other circumstances on an individual case by case basis.

-# INTERRUPTIONS TO A DEGREE
+# 5. INTERRUPTIONS TO A DEGREE
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022

 # 5.1 Interruption of studies